-Two motions or movements serve as a helpful illustration of the function of key values and a of a healthy core group in any organization.
+Two motions or movements serve as helpful illustrations of the function of key values and of healthy core groups in any organization.

 - Centripetal movement/force draws something or someone toward a central point.

 - Centrifugal movement/force pushes something or someone away from the center.

 These are assimilating and dissimilating dynamics.
 They are essential for help building and protecting the interior life of a local Church or, any other group, or organization.

 - Centripetal force is an assimilating dynamic.
 It refers to the centering effects of the core commitments of a core group.

 - Centripetal force is a dissimilating dynamic.
 It refers to the purging effects of the core commitments of a core group.

 - Centripetal magnetic motion draws toward a central place with collective movement like water draining from a tub.
 The core group provides this motion in a Church or small group as it draws others toward the core beliefs and values.

 - If a primary value is to remain positive and solution-focused, the core group will draw others toward this way of seeing things.
 When a person in the group becomes negative, a group dynamic could also serve a centrifugal force that purges attitudes and perspectives that contradict core commitments.